jaxon-gao/BitNest/README.md

 # TODO
+- simplify mDNS return less record
 - build the file exchange protocol
-- build the multicast module
+- build the new NetManager based on multicast
-- build the random connect
+- alther the connection way to connect random peer
-- use self customed network connection
+- use self customed network connection rather than TCP to decrease resources pay